arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 - `IfNotPresent` (default) to pull only when the image is not found on the node.
 - `Always` to always pull the image before using it.

+### `spec.imagePullSecrets: []string`

+This setting specifies the list of image pull secrets for the docker image to use for all ArangoDB servers.

 ### `spec.storageEngine: string`

 This setting specifies the type of storage engine used for all servers